-6 You have completed removing the old roll media from the printer.
-If you are not immediately loading another roll of media into the printer, replace the removable spindle media guide onto the spindle and install it back into the printer.
+7 You have completed removing the old roll media from the printer.
+If you are not immediately loading another roll of media into the printer, replace the endcap on the spindle and place the spindle back in the printer.

 To load a new roll of media, continue with the next section, Installing a New Roll into the Printer.